 For some reason, many believe that eggs fall under dairy, probably since the idea of dairy products makes us think of farms.
 Eggs are not dairy, however, those many avoid eating eggs for their own reasons.

-Dairy provides important nutrients, such as calcium, so avoiding it may require you to supplement your diet with other high-calcium foods.
+Dairy provides important nutrients, such as calcium, so avoiding it may require you to supplement your diet with other non-dairy high-calcium foods.
 Eat a lot of dark green leafy vegetables like collard greens and kale.
 Also eat sea vegetables, sardines, and salmon with the bone.

 Tofu is a great substitute for cheese, and mushrooms could take the place of the cheese on your pizza.
 Try using almond or soy milk as a substitute for animal milk, such as in smoothies.